openforis/sepal-doc/docs/source/team/contribute.rst

 .. note::

-    We try our best to avoid warnings in the master branch; however, if some are displayed, ignore them, as they will be eventually addressed by the SEPAL team.
+    The SEPAL team has attempted to minimize the chances of experiencing warnings in the master branch.
+If warnings are displayed, ignore them; the SEPAL team will address them as soon as possible.

 A new folder, :code:`build`, has been created in your **sepal-doc** folder.

 Double-click on :code:`sepal-doc/docs/build/html/index.html`.

-Your browser should open and lead to the landing page of SEPAL documentation (Note: It will be a local .html page.
+Your browser should open and load the landing page of SEPAL documentation.
+(Note: It will be a local .html page.
 The URL at the top of the browser should start with **file://** rather than **https://** and there should be no advertisements in the side bar.)

 .. figure:: ../_images/team/contribute/local_landing.png
     :alt: Local build landing page